 Planning a sunny getaway this summer?
 You’ve been thinking about your beachside outfits for weeks, but what about your skincare wardrobe?
 Don’t forget to plan ahead; between drying airplane air and serious sun exposure, you’ll need some complexion help!
 Here are a few things that I always remember when planning a summer escape.

 It can be hard to stay hydrated while traveling.
 You’re on a new schedule, indulging in a few cocktails, and otherwise enjoying the scenery.
 But in order to look and feel your best, make sure to keep sipping water!
 If you’re vacationing in a warm climate, your body will lose water at an accelerated rate.
-To keep your skin from getting dehydrated, drink ample water in between your cocktails and wine.
+To keep your skin plump and hydrated, try to drink at least 8 glasses of water per day and follow each cocktail with an extra glass.
 Apply my HA Hydrating Serum twice a day to infuse skin with additional moisture.
-If you tend to experience dryness all over, apply my TCA Multi-Acid Body Peel the night before you leave.
-It gently exfoliates your body so that your body lotion absorbs more effectively, keeping your skin soft and supple throughout your vacation.

 If you’re traveling somewhere tropical, it can be tempting to load up on sugary cocktails and fresh fruit juices.
-I’m not saying don’t indulge, but do be mindful of your sugar, carb and dairy intake.
-These foods can cause breakouts and inflammation, exacerbating any lurking inflammatory conditions like eczema and rosacea.
-Red, itchy patches when you’re rocking a bikini?
+I’m not saying don’t indulge, but do be mindful of your sugar intake.
+Sugar can cause breakouts and inflammation,exacerbating any lurking inflammatory conditions like eczema and rosacea.
+Red,itchy patches when you’re rocking a bikini?
 As an eczema sufferer myself, let me tell you—it’s not fun.

 Protect Your Skin